Island Dynamics | Lyneborggade 21, st. | 2300 Copenhagen S | Denmark | Tel.: +45 5340 1982 | E-

 How to make a presentation.

 Presentations are welcome on all aspects of life in extreme conditions.
 Presentations last 15 minutes and will be followed by around 5 minutes’ question time.
-The deadline for abstracts is 31 May 2017, but to take advantage of early registration rates and ensure that there is still space in the conference, we recommend that you submit your abstract early.
+The deadline for abstracts was 31 May 2017, but we will consider abstracts of exceptional interest until 31 July 2017.
+You can submit your abstract here.
+The final deadline for registration is 31 July, but it is possible that the cofnerence will ‘sell out’ before then, so if you wish to attend, please register as early as possible.

 If you have any questions, please e-